-Twenty years ago, I began a voyage to photograph the American landscape with high-resolution panoramic cameras.
+Twenty four years ago, I began a voyage to photograph the American landscape with high-resolution panoramic cameras.
 I used several cameras for this project, including the Fuji G617, the V-Pan 617 Mark III and more recently, high resolution Canon digital cameras and an advanced panoramic device called the Seitz VR-Drive.

 This epic journey has taken me all around North America.
 During that time I visited many historic sites and most of our magnificent cities.
 It has been an opportunity to learn about many remarkable locations and people.
 For example, I was able to travel a remote section of the Oregon Trail in Idaho.
 That night I camped along the trail with no sign of civilization in any direction.
 I also traveled the length of old Route 66 from LA to Chicago and then turned around and followed it back to California.